Hebbian theory

-Hebbian theory is a neuropsychology theory claiming that an increase in synaptic efficacy arises from a presynaptic cell's repeated and persistent stimulation of a postsynaptic cell.
-It is an attempt to explain synaptic plasticity, the adaptation of brain neurons during the learning process.
-It was introduced by Donald Hebb in his 1949 book The Organization of Behavior.
+Hebbian theory is a neuropsychological theory claiming that an increase in synaptic efficacy arises from a presynaptic cell's repeated and persistent stimulation of a postsynaptic cell.
+It is an attempt to explain synaptic plasticity, the adaptation of neurons during the learning process.
+Hebbian theory was introduced by Donald Hebb in his 1949 book The Organization of Behavior.
 The theory is also called Hebb's rule, Hebb's postulate, and cell assembly theory.
 Hebb states it as follows:

 Let us assume that the persistence or repetition of a reverberatory activity (or "trace") tends to induce lasting cellular changes that add to its stability. ...
 When an axon of cell A is near enough to excite a cell B and repeatedly or persistently takes part in firing it, some growth process or metabolic change takes place in one or both cells such that A’s efficiency, as one of the cells firing B, is increased.

-The theory is often summarized as "Cells that fire together wire together."
+The theory is often summarized as "Neurons that fire together, wire together."
 However, Hebb emphasized that cell A needs to "take part in firing" cell B, and such causality can occur only if cell A fires just before, not at the same time as, cell B. This aspect of causation in Hebb's work foreshadowed what is now known about spike-timing-dependent plasticity, which requires temporal precedence.

-The theory attempts to explain associative or Hebbian learning, in which simultaneous activation of cells leads to pronounced increases in synaptic strength between those cells.
+Hebbian theory attempts to explain associative or Hebbian learning, in which simultaneous activation of cells leads to pronounced increases in synaptic strength between those cells.
 It also provides a biological basis for errorless learning methods for education and memory rehabilitation.
 In the study of neural networks in cognitive function, it is often regarded as the neuronal basis of unsupervised learning.

-Hebbian engrams and cell assembly theory
+Engrams, cell assembly theory, and learning

-Hebbian theory concerns how neurons might connect themselves to become engrams.
-Hebb's theories on the form and function of cell assemblies can be understood from the following:
+Hebbian theory provides an explanation for how neurons might connect to become engrams, which may be stored in overlapping cell assemblies, or groups of neurons that encode specific information.
+Initially created as a way to explain recurrent activity in specific groups of cortical neurons, Hebb's theories on the form and function of cell assemblies can be understood from the following:

 The general idea is an old one, that any two cells or systems of cells that are repeatedly active at the same time will tend to become 'associated' so that activity in one facilitates activity in the other.